CodeMMLU: A Multi-Task Benchmark for Assessing Code Understanding & Reasoning Capabilities of CodeLLMs: Experimental Results

 \subsection{Key Insights}

-CodeMMLU revealed significant performance differences across models, as shown in Table \ref{tab:codemmlu_res}.
+\paragraph{Overall performance} CodeMMLU revealed significant performance differences across models, as shown in Table \ref{tab:codemmlu_res}.
 OpenAI's GPT-4o outperformed all models on CodeMMLU, demonstrating its quality across diverse tasks (Figure \ref{fig:spiderfigure-model}).
-Notably, despite not being the latest model, the instructed version of Meta-Llama-3-70B achieved the highest score among open-source models from 8 families.
-While LLMs perform well on knowledge-based tasks, they struggle with real-world problems, particularly in defect detection tasks.
+Notably, despite not being the latest model, the instructed version of Llama3.1 70B from Meta achieved the highest score among open-source models from 13 families.
+While LLMs perform well on knowledge-based tasks, they struggle with real-world problems, particularly in execution prediction tasks (see Appendix \ref{appendix:full_result} for all the experiment details.)

 Figure \ref{fig:benchmark-vis} illustrates CodeMMLU's capability to measure LLMs' coding knowledge and skills across a wide range of subjects.
-Our benchmark provides clear, distinct rankings that establish a higher hierarchy of models compared to other code generation benchmarks.
+Our benchmark provides clear, distinct rankings that establish a higher hierarchy of models compared to other benchmarks (see the result in Table \ref{tab:appendix:ben_compare}).
 Interestingly, the results do not strictly adhere to scaling laws \citep{kaplan2020scalinglawsneurallanguage}, where larger parameter sizes typically outperform smaller ones.
 This highlights the impact of data quality in the LLM pretraining process, as recently released models often achieve comparable performance to larger models from previous versions.
 CodeMMLU also indicates the importance of instruction tuning in improving model performance on complex tasks.
-Models with instruction tuning substantially outperform their non-instructed counterparts, exemplified by DeepSeek-Coder-33b surpassing its base model by approximately 29\%.
+Models with instruction tuning substantially outperform their non-instructed counterparts, for example, DeepSeek-Coder-33b surpasses its base model by approximately 29\%.